What Alignment Should I Get?

 The Settings

-A lot of cars can only be adjusted in the front but the MX5, being a true sports car, allows for both front and rear adjustments.
+Many cars can only be adjusted in the front, but the MX5, being a true sports car, allows for both front and rear adjustments.
 This means you can adjust the camber and toe in the front and rear, and caster in the front.
 I’m not going to get into the details of what caster, camber and toe are.
 There are plenty of articles about the specifics elsewhere.

 The Goal

 We add negative camber to get more rubber on the road when cornering.
 This makes us faster around the corners.
-A lot of camber can have a negative effect on braking, however, as now less of the tire is making contact with the road when braking in a straight line.
+A lot of camber can negatively impact braking, however, as now less of the tire is contacting the road when braking in a straight line.
 There is no single set of alignment values that will work equally well for every car and driver.
-It’s all a balancing act and working out what works best for you is half the fun.
+It’s all a balancing act, and working out what works best for you is half the fun.
 Driving is the other half!

 The following are my experiences with alignment settings.